MicrosoftDocs/customer-voice/cv-docs/connect-environment.md

 > [!NOTE]
 > - If you have organizations for Dynamics 365 Sales, Customer Service, Marketing, and Talent, Customer Voice entities are already installed in these organizations.
 > - A default environment is based on Common Data Service.
 Before planning a large scale deployment, see [service protection API limits](https://docs.microsoft.com/powerapps/developer/common-data-service/api-limits).
 To learn more about the default environment, see [default environment](https://docs.microsoft.com/power-platform/admin/environments-overview#the-default-environment).
+> - You must not delete Customer Voice data directly from Common Data Service.
+If you delete any data directly from Common Data Service, it is not synchronized with Customer Voice services.

 ## Privileges required